kusacoin/kusacoin.github.io/index.md

 ## Mining

-You can mine any miner which support Lyra2REv2.
+You can mine by any miner which support Lyra2REv2.
 Supporting segwit is recommended.
 Cpuminer is [here](https://github.com/kusacoin/cpuminer).